-Premiering in February 1972 with a two-hour pilot originally titled Kung Fu: The Way of the Tiger, The Sign of the Dragon, the world was introduced to "Grasshopper" - the nickname for the young Kwai Chang Caine, given to him by Master Po, the blind Shaolin priest.
+Premiering in February 1972 with a two-hour pilot originally titled Kung Fu: The Way of the Tiger, The Sign of the Dragon, the world was introduced to “Grasshopper” – the nickname for the young Kwai Chang Caine (David Carradine), given to him by Master Po, the blind Shaolin priest.

-In flashbacks, Master Po playfully teaches the young, orphaned Caine (offspring of a Chinese woman and an American sea captain) of the ebb and flow of life and the interconnectedness of all things.
+In flashbacks set in the Who Nun Province in China, Master Po (Keye Luke) playfully teaches the young, orphaned Caine – the offspring of a Chinese woman and an American sea captain – about the ebb and flow of life and the interconnectedness of all things.

-Caine also had another, stern mentor called Master Kan, the head priest at the Shaolin temple.
+Caine also had another stern mentor called Master Kan (Philip Ahn), the head priest at the Shaolin temple.

-That time comes when Caine kills a member of the Chinese royal family in self-defence and is forced to travel to the 1870s American west with a price on his head.
+That time comes when Caine kills a member of the Chinese royal family in self-defence and is forced to travel to the 1870s American Frontier with a price on his head.